tnfe/clean-state/README.md

     }
     ```

+#### Note
-Note: Dispatch uses chain call, and call effect -> reducer with the same name in turn.
+Dispatch uses chain call, and call effect -> reducer with the same name in turn.
 When there is no side effect data modification, just declare reducers.

+#### License
+clean-state is available under the MIT License.